Math Education Digital Shadows for Investigating Learning with GenAI: Mathematics Performance, Anxiety, and Confidence in LLMs

-\textbf{The Math Education Digital Shadows dataset.} Exploring LLMs' math performance and attitudes requires a representation that preserves not only problem-solving answers, but also the contextual framings under which those answers appeared, e.g. whether an LLM introduced stereotypical math perceptions like "math is boring" in its responses \cite{abramski2023cognitive}.
-Digital shadowing \cite{Bergs2021} offers a convenient way to achieve that representation.
-While a digital twin is characterized by a bidirectional data flow with its physical counterpart, a digital shadow is a more parsimonious model, functioning primarily through unidirectional data acquisition\cite{Ardebili2021EIOT,aghazadeh2024digital}.
-It records what a system does across controlled conditions without updating, simulating, or influencing an external counterpart \cite{GAFFINET2025104230,Singh2021,ardebili2021digitaltwins}.
-To address this gap with digital shadows, we introduce Math Education Digital Shadows (MEDS): MEDS is a dataset for studying how LLMs engage with mathematics under psychologically and educationally grounded conditions.
-MEDS captures mathematical performance together with confidence, anxiety, semantic associations, and reflective discourse about mathematics, AI tutoring, and STEM.
-We define a Math Education Digital Shadow as the structured math psychological/problem-solving record of an LLM generated under specified constraints (four tasks, prompting mode and persona profile).
-The accompanying dataset documentation describes personas through socio-demographic features \cite{carrillo2026talk2ai} (e.g., age, gender, sexual orientation, city of living, employment status, education level, parental education) and psychological attributes (e.g. Big Five personality traits \cite{john1999big}, favourite subjects \cite{ciringione2025math}, psychometric scores \cite{russell2026ultimate}, etc.).
-This structure makes latent human variables explicit and experimentally manipulable within LLMs.
-The MEDS dataset is further organized around 4 complementary tasks presented in past relevant STEM education papers: (i) qualitative responses about mathematics and mathematical thinking, inspired by past research in LLMs' affective biases \cite{de2025measuring}; (ii) psychometric ratings with textual justifications \cite{may2009mathematics,nielsen2003psychometric,hopko2003abbreviated}; (iii) semantic associations with valence labels \cite{stella2019forma,abramski2023cognitive}, and (iv) mathematical problem solving with reasoning and confidence scores \cite{kranzler1997exploratory}.
-This design importantly treats mathematical behavior as multidimensional, aligning with recent perspectives on AI and math learning \cite{gabriel2025pragmatic}.
-In the first task, the LLM-based digital shadow is asked about its relationship with mathematics, mathematical anxiety, prior use of AI for learning, and selected mathematical procedures.
-In the second task, the shadow completes 3 established psychometric instruments, namely MSES \cite{nielsen2003psychometric}, AMAS \cite{hopko2003abbreviated}, and MSEAQ \cite{may2009mathematics}, providing both ratings and short linguistic explanations.
-In the third task, the LLM shadow produces a behavioral forma mentis network (BFMN) used in the past to study negative math perceptions and anxiety \cite{stella2019forma,ciringione2025math,abramski2023cognitive}.
-In the fourth task, the LLM shadow solves multiple-choice mathematical problems, commonly used in psychometrics and relative to high-school math \cite{kranzler1997exploratory}, while reporting both reasoning and confidence.
+Importantly, MEDS' design treats mathematical behaviour as multidimensional, aligning with recent perspectives on AI and mathematics learning \cite{gabriel2025pragmatic}.
+In the first task, the LLM-based digital shadow is asked about its relationship with mathematics, mathematics anxiety, prior use of AI for learning, and selected mathematical procedures.
+In the second task, the LLM completes the Mathematics Self-Efficacy Scale (MSES) \cite{nielsen2003psychometric}, the Abbreviated Math Anxiety Scale (AMAS) \cite{hopko2003abbreviated}, and the Mathematics Self-Efficacy and Anxiety Questionnaire (MSEAQ) \cite{may2009mathematics}, and provides both ratings and short linguistic explanations.
+In the third task, the LLM shadow produces a behavioural forma mentis network (BFMN) previously used to study negative perceptions of mathematics and anxiety \cite{stella2019forma,ciringione2025math,abramski2023cognitive}.
+In the fourth task, the LLM shadow solves multiple-choice mathematics problems drawn from psychometric measures and covering high-school mathematics \cite{kranzler1997exploratory}, while reporting both reasoning and confidence.
 MEDS therefore supports analyses that connect performance to self-efficacy, anxiety, and semantic framing rather than isolating correctness from the rest of educational cognition.
+For an overview of MEDS, see Fig.~\ref{fig:infoGraphic}.